elm-city-craftworks/course-001/part1/ruby_ls/README.md

-> NOTE: For the reference implementation of the RubyLS exercise,
-> see the `rubyls` folder and its `README.md` file.

-## Answers to reading questions for Part 1

 **Q1: What steps are involved in making a Ruby scripts runnable as a command line utility? (i.e. directly runnable like `rake` or `gem` rather than having to type `ruby my_script.rb`)**

 1. Add a shebang line to the top of your script, i.e. `#!/usr/bin/env ruby`